thenamangoyal/image-segmentation-and-dimension-analysis/README.md

 * Please refer to [Report.pdf](Report.pdf) for detailed analysis.
 * Please refer to [lab.pdf](lab.pdf) for about the project.
-* Please refer to [Results](Results) for segmentation results using various methods.
+* Please refer to [results](results) for segmentation results using various methods.

 Directory Structure